On-Line Encyclopedia of Integer Sequences: History

-These books were well received and, especially after the second publication, mathematicians supplied Sloane with a steady flow of new sequences.
-The collection became unmanageable in book form, and when the database had reached 16,000 entries Sloane decided to go online—first as an email service (August 1994), and soon after as a website (1996).
+These books were well-received and, especially after the second publication, mathematicians supplied Sloane with a steady flow of new sequences.
+The collection became unmanageable in book form, and when the database reached 16,000 entries Sloane decided to go online – first as an email service (August 1994), and soon thereafter as a website (1996).
 As a spin-off from the database work, Sloane founded the Journal of Integer Sequences in 1998.

 The database continues to grow at a rate of some 10,000 entries a year.

-Sloane has personally managed 'his' sequences for almost 40 years, but starting in 2002, a board of associate editors and volunteers has helped maintain the database.
+Sloane has personally managed 'his' sequences for almost 40 years, but starting in 2002, a board of associate editors and volunteers has helped maintain the omnibus database.